-- Students are expected to come to class on time and attend all classes. - You may re-enrol in another ILN 200 ESOL course provided you have made satisfactory - progress and have good attendance. - It is a requirement of the New Zealand Government that you be assessed on the Adult - Learning Progressions at the beginning and end of your course.
+- Students are expected to come to class on time and attend all classes. - You may re-enrol in another ILN course provided you have made satisfactory progress and have good attendance. - You will be assessed on the Adult Learning Progressions during your course.